Moustikitos/micro-server/README.md

     app.run(ssl=False)
 ```

-And then run the server using python interpreter:
+Server can be run from python interpreter:

 ```python
 >>> import test